adityasingh-lab/adityasingh-lab.github.io/_posts/2024-12-24-apim-oauth-client-cred-simple.md

 ### Step 3: Create OAuth Secure API

-- From API-Connect Toolkit or APIM Develop, create new API `OAuth-Secure-Client-Cred-API` with path as `/test-oauth-secure`.
+- From API-Connect Toolkit or API-M UI, create new API `OAuth-Secure-Client-Cred-API` with path as `/test-oauth-secure`.
 - Select no secure (as we update after API creation).
 - After the API created, select the API and scroll down to '_Security Schemes_'.
 - Click Add and give name as `oauth-client-credential`.